Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

         data: {}
       ```

-      If these sections were populated during the install, proceed to the next sub-step to
-      remove the existing keycloak_users_localize and cray-keycloak Sealed Secrets
+      Proceed to the next sub-step to remove the existing keycloak_users_localize
-      from customizations.yaml, and then add the `generate:` sections back in,
+      and cray-keycloak Sealed Secrets from customizations.yaml, and then add
-      populated with the desired configuration.
+      the `generate:` sections back in, populated with the desired configuration.

    2. Update the LDAP settings with the desired configuration.